orbitalquark/textadept/docs/api.md

 Match the previous line's indentation level after inserting a new line.
 The default value is `true`.

+<a id="textadept.editing.auto_pairs"></a>
+#### `textadept.editing.auto_pairs` &lt;table&gt;

+Map of auto-paired characters like parentheses, brackets, braces, and quotes.
+The default auto-paired characters are "()", "[]", "{}", "&apos;&apos;", "&quot;&quot;",
+and "``".
+For certain XML-like lexers, "<>" is also auto-paired.

+Usage:

+- `textadept.editing.auto_pairs['*'] = '*'
+`
+- `textadept.editing.auto_pairs = nil -- disable completely
+`

 <a id="textadept.editing.autocomplete_all_words"></a>
 #### `textadept.editing.autocomplete_all_words`

 Autocomplete the current word using words from all open buffers.
 If `true`, performance may be slow when many buffers are open.
 The default value is `false`.

+<a id="textadept.editing.autocompleters"></a>
+#### `textadept.editing.autocompleters` &lt;table&gt;

+Map of autocompleter names to autocompletion functions.
+Names are typically lexer names and autocompletion functions typically autocomplete symbols.
+Autocompletion functions must return two values: the number of characters behind the caret that are used as the prefix of the entity to be autocompleted, and a list of completions to be shown.
+Autocompletion lists are sorted automatically.

+Fields:

+- `word`: Returns for the word part behind the caret a list of whole word completions constructed from the current buffer or all open buffers (depending on `textadept.editing.autocomplete_all_words`).
+ If `buffer.auto_c_ignore_case` is `true`, completions are not case-sensitive.
+- `snippet`: Autocompleter function for snippet trigger words.

+<a id="textadept.editing.comment_string"></a>
+#### `textadept.editing.comment_string` &lt;table&gt;

+Map of lexer names to line comment strings for programming languages, used by the `toggle_comment()` function.
+Keys are lexer names and values are either the language's line comment prefixes or block comment delimiters separated by a '|' character.
+If no comment string exists for a given language, the lexer-supplied string is used, if available.

 <a id="textadept.editing.highlight_words"></a>
 #### `textadept.editing.highlight_words`